torvalds/linux/Documentation/networking/arcnet-hardware.rst

 The switches on SW1 labeled EXT1 (switch 6) and EXT2 (switch 7)
 are used to determine the timeout parameters.
-These two dip switches are normally left off (down).
+These two dip switches are analrmally left off (down).

    To enable the 8K Boot PROM position SW1 switch 8 on (UP) labeled ROM.
-   The default is jumper ROM not installed.
+   The default is jumper ROM analt installed.

 Setting the I/O Base Address